-Submission ID Key Points of Submission Analysis State Recommendation Significant Interest?
-Yes/No Change?
-An assessment of the su recognised as consistent ar undertaken. change certain uses on the site has been Use Proposed Category of Development Response Child care centre Accepted subject to requirements Where associated with and supporting other activities on the site Code Assessment If obtaining access from a higher order road If not Accepted subject to requirements Change not supported.
-Please refer to above comments.
-Club Educational establish Accepted subject to requirements If: (1) located in an existing commercial building not exceeding 200m GFA; and (2) not involving building work (other than minor building work) ment Accepted subject to requirements supported.
-The If: (1) located in an existing commercial building; and (2) not involving building work (other than minor building work); and (3) not involving accommodation.
-Code assessment If not Accepted subject to requirements providing predominantly outdoor education proposed change to the code assessment level does not provide the necessary certainty as an assessment trigger.
+Submission ID Key Points of Submission Analys sis State Interest?
+Recommendation Significant Change? ised as consistent and omission's request to o d potentially consistent o Yes/No Use Proposed Category of Development Response с hild care centre Accepted subject to requirements Where associated with and supporting other activities on the site Code Assessment If obtaining access from a higher order road If not Accepted subject to requirements Change not supported.
+Please refer to above comments. С lub Accepted subject to requirements If: (1) located in an existing commercial building not exceeding 200m 2 GFA; and (2) not involving building work (other than minor building work) Change not supported, a Material Change of Use (Code Assessment) application is sought for larger Clubs and Clubs established in non-commercial buildings.
+E ducational establishm nent Accepted subject to requirements If: (1) located in an existing commercial building; and (2) not involving building work (other than minor building work); and (3) not involving accommodation.
+Code assessment If not Accepted subject to requirements providing predominantly outdoor education Change not supported.
+The proposed change to the code assessment level does not provide the necessary certainty as an assessment trigger.
 The assessment level for accepted and code assessable development is proposed to remain unchanged.
-Food and drink outlet Accepted subject to requirements Where associated with and supporting a community use in the Change not supported.
+F ood and drink outlet education Accepted subject to requirements Where associated with and supporting a community use in the Change not supported.
 Please refer to the comments made in the previous

 Submission ID Key Points of Submission Ana alysis State Recommendation Significant Interest?
-Yes/No Change? site, not exceeding 200m and not involving a drive-through Code assessment Where not Accepted subject to requirements and no involving a drive- through table regarding the land use.
-Function facility Code Assessment If: 1) located in an existing building; and 2) not involving building work (other than minor building work).
+Change? site, not exceeding 200m 2 and not involving a drive-through Code assessment Where not Accepted subject to requirements and no involving a drive- through table regarding the land use.
+Yes/No Function facility Code Assessment Change not If: 1) located in an existing building; and 2) not involving building work (other than minor building work). supported.
+Whilst Function facility is proposed to be Health care service Code Assessment If not exceeding 200m 2 GFA and not Accepted subject to requirements Change not supported.
+The submission did not outline an accepted development option.
+Indoor sport and recre ation Accepted subject to requirements If: 1) located in an existing commercial building; and 2) not involving building work (other than minor building work); and 3) obtaining access from a sealed road.
 Change not supported.
-Whilst Function facility is proposed to be recognised as a potentially consistent use in the zone, the land use has the potential to generate impacts external to a site and subsequently, is proposed to remain subject to the impact assessment process.
-Health care service I Code Assessment If not exceeding 200m GEA and not Accepted subject to requirements Change not supported.
-The submission did not outline an accepted development option.
-Indoor sport and recre ation Accepted subject to requirements If: 1) located in an existing commercial building; and 2) not involving building work (other than minor building work); and 3) obtaining access from Change not supported.
-The land use is required to be carried out in a commercial building and obtain access from a sealed road to be recognised as accepted development. a sealed road.
-Code Assessment If not Accepted subject to requirements Market Accepted subject to requirements If undertaken by a community group and not Change not supported.
-The proposed change to the accepted
+The land use is required to be carried out in a commercial building and obtain access from a sealed road to be recognised as accepted development.
+Code Assessment If not Accepted subject to requirements - Market Accepted subject to requirements If undertaken by a community group and not supported.
+The proposed change to